 Facility maintenance has changed a lot in recent years.
 It still calls for ensuring the safety, security, and compliance of facilities.
 However, as buildings and society become increasingly complex and cleanliness remains in the post-COVID-19 pandemic spotlight, today’s facility managers need a host of skills, such as those below.

 Infection prevention.
 Top of mind for most occupants returning to facilities following the COVID-19 pandemic is what measures are being taken to protect them.
 Proper cleaning and disinfecting procedures have always been important, but now they are paramount.
-So, too, are measures to ensure good indoor air quality, such as more frequent filter changing and using HEPA filters.
+So, too, are measures to ensure good indoor air quality, such as more frequent filter changing and using HEPA filters, including clean room filtration.

 Data collection.
 It is not enough to follow proper cleaning and disinfecting protocols.
 Today, facility managers need to use technologies to collect real-time data and produce reports that substantiate their infection-prevention efforts.